blaisebaileyfinnegan/database/README.md

 The database itself is implemented using an hash table (JS object with null prototype) for fast lookup.
-Value cardinality is maintained in the same style by using another hash table with the values as keys (CPU-memory tradeoff).
+Value cardinality is maintained in the same style by using another hash table with the values as keys (Space-time tradeoff).

 The transactional layer sits on top of the database and lazily remembers previous values.
 It does not copy the entire database as-is.